k3nsalazar2012/anino_exam/README.md

   - architecture setup separated by assembly definitions
   - unit tested implementations
   - the apk is under builds folder
+  - the documentation is under the root of Assets folder

 Notes:
   - I used zenject for dependency injection and managing bindings